github/opensource.guide/basics/mastering-markdown/index.md

 <a id="special" title="Special Flavors" class="toc-item"></a>
 ## Special Flavors
 Depending on the location of where we're writing markdown, we may have a few additional sets of styling we can use Markdown for.

-### In Comments / Issues / Pull Requests / Gists
+### Comment Boxes
-Comments, Issues, Pull Requests and Gist have a nice set of additional Markdown syntax that writing in files don't, these relate to sets of data that may change or be updated.
+Comments have a nice set of additional Markdown syntax that writing in files don't, these relate to sets of data that may change or be updated.

 * TaskList
 * SHA References